 For over a decade, Amazon Simple Storage Service (S3) has offered different levels of data storage classes to efficiently assist users in need of cloud-based storage infrastructure.
 Several additional storage classes have been added to increase the variety of use cases that S3 can support.

 Today, there are seven major storage classes available in AWS S3, which are optimized based on the frequency of access, importance of data, and archiving needs for the storage solution.
+Amazon made recent changes to their popular Intelligent Tiering class so it’s worth revisiting AWS tiering.

 Classes of AWS S3 Storage